FODOR'S GO LIST 2015

 The British first built Fort William in the middle of a dense jungle.
 When disagreements led the local Bengali ruler, Siraj ud-Daula, to attack and destroy it, the British response was a quick and decisive battle led by Robert Clive.
-Following the Battle of Plassey (some 160 km [100 mi] north of town), which transformed the British from traders into a ruling presence in 1757, the forest
+The Battle of Plassey (some 160 km [100 miles] north of town), transformed the British from traders into a ruling presence in 1757—after it, the forest was cut down

 The streets in northern Kolkata are more crowded and narrower than those elsewhere in the city.
-This—the old village of Sutanuti—is where the...
+This is where hand-pulled rickshaws still run...